 - Keep on checking for the presence ticks on the body of the cats.
 Once you find ticks on the cats, it is best to remove them immediately.

-- If the cat permits, regular bathing habit should be implemented using special cat shampoos to kill any ticks on your pet.
+- If the cat permits, the regular bathing should be implemented using special cat shampoos to kill any ticks on your pet.

 - Consider using natural tick repellents on your cat in a regular manner.